 Since my room wasn’t ready, I left the food with the front desk to put into their fridge.
 When I returned later that evening, I brought everything to the room.
 The first thing I did was check the fridge to find the special button.
 Lo and behold, there it was, in all its Turbo Chill chilliness.
 Well, almost.

-Now, I personally think that Turbo Chill sounds “cooler” than quick chill but the theory is the same.
+Now, I think Turbo Chill sounds “cooler” than quick chill, but the theory is the same.
 If you’ve ever felt a hotel fridge when you open it, you’d swear the thing is never going to keep anything cold.

 I checked before heading to bed and yes, the fridge was really cool inside.
 I was confident my food would make it home.
 I still pressed the button again for another two hour turbo chill, just to make sure.